ASEAN MDD

-One of the objectives of the ASEAN is to facilitate trade and promote regional integration.
+One of the objectives of ASEAN is to facilitate trade and promote regional integration.

-The ASEAN governing bodies decided to have a harmonized approach to medical device regulations in the ASEAN Free Trade Zone.
-With this as an objective, an Agreement called the ASEAN Medical Device Directive (AMDD) was established.
-This Agreement entered into force on 1 January 2015.
-Though this Directive is not binding on the member states, all member states are expected to establish common harmonized rules in line with it.
-The ASEAN Medical Device Committee (AMDC) established in 2014 oversees the implementation of the AMDD.
+The ASEAN governing bodies decided to have a harmonised approach to medical device regulations in the ASEAN Free Trade Zone.
+With this as an objective, an agreement called the ASEAN Medical Device Directive (AMDD) was established.
+This agreement entered into force on 1 January 2015.
+Though this Directive is not binding on the member states, all member states are expected to establish common harmonised rules in line with it.
+The ASEAN Medical Device Committee (AMDC), established in 2014, oversees the implementation of the AMDD.

 Key features of the AMDD: